-Units will be assessed using a variety of methods: reports, seminars, presentations, practical workshops, academic essays, screencasts and portfolios of evidence.
+Units are 100% coursework and will be assessed using a variety of methods: reports, seminars, presentations, practical workshops, academic essays, screencasts and portfolios of evidence.
 Alternative assessment methods may be used where appropriate.

 What can I do next

 After successful completion of the HNC you could carry on to do complete our HND course.
 After completing the HND course you could continue to do one more year at university to gain a BSc Honours degree in Computing.
-Local providers are The University of Worcester and Birmingham City University.
 The course also provides you with the relevant vocational and technical skills to start work in software development, web development, network engineering or systems administration and we work with many local employers to help students gain employment after finishing the course.